 B-17E Swamp Ghost Preservation

 The aerial battle raged, bullets and cannon shells riddling the Flying Fortress as it ran for cover.
-In the skirmish, tail gunner John Hall claimed an enemy aircraft while waist gunners William Schwartz and Russell Crawford added two more claims to the tally.
+In the skirmish, tail gunner John Hall claimed an enemy aircraft, while waist gunners William Schwartz and Russell Crawford added two more claims to the tally.
 In the aftermath, Eaton believed the port wing was bleeding fuel from an unexploded flak round.
 Knowing he wouldn’t reach the safety of the refueling field at Port Moresby, New Guinea, he flew as far southwest as the fumes could carry them.
-Salvation revealed itself just as the crew determined the stricken bomber couldn’t climb over the towering Owen Stanley mountains — an isolated swamp in the foothills of the New Guinea mountain range.
+Salvation revealed itself — an isolated swamp in the foothills of the New Guinea mountain range — just as the crew determined the stricken bomber couldn’t climb over the towering Owen Stanley mountains.
 Eaton slid the heavy aircraft into the swamp water for a wheels-up landing.
 The B-17 slewed sideways and settled in the deep kunai grass without breaking up.
 Despite the running battle and the crash landing, there were zero casualties.
 Six weeks and dozens of malaria-infested miles later, Eaton and crew finally reached safety.
 They were assigned another B-17 and continued to fly for the rest of the war.

-For more than seven decades, that lucky Boeing B-17E Flying Fortress, serial 41-2446, lay intact and virtually undisturbed, all but forgotten.
-In 1972 it was spotted by a Royal Australian Air Force helicopter and local press dubbed it the “Swamp Ghost.”
-It is not the historical name of the bomber, but it is the name history has given it.
+For more than three decades, that lucky Boeing B-17E Flying Fortress, serial 41-2446, lay intact and virtually undisturbed, all but forgotten.
+In 1972, it was spotted by a Royal Australian Air Force helicopter and local press dubbed it the “Swamp Ghost.”
+It is not the bomber’s historical name, but the name history gave it.

 You can help bring this story to life!